alexela8882/laravel-koolreport/README.md

 You should now see the list of users from your database.
 If not, check your `config/database.php` and update the `mysql` connection type.

+## Samples

+You can also try other examples here: [koolreport.com/examples/](https://www.koolreport.com/examples/)